 No, for domestic flights, U.S. citizens are not required to show a passport.
 A valid ID, such as a birth certificate, will be enough.

 Does a child need a passport to go to Mexico?

-To cross the Mexican border on land or sea, children under 15 can just use their birth certificate.
+To cross the Mexican border on land or sea, children under 15 (fifteen) can use their birth certificate.
 To fly, all passengers need a valid passport book.